101 Fun Things to Do at Home During Lockdown (Free Printable List)

 - Play a board game – check the attic for old board games you’ve not played for years.
 Dust them off and play some games!
 Or why not play an escape room at home – just grab this printable kit!
 They’re fun for the whole family!

-- Bake a Cake – if you’re in the UK and struggling to get flour to make cakes, check out The Craft Company for cake mixes, cake decorations and more!
+- Bake a Cake – if you’re in the UK and struggling to get the flour to make cakes, check out The Craft Company for cake mixes, cake decorations, and more!

-- Make a Cocktail – or a mocktail
+- Make a Cocktail – or a non alcoholic cocktail (mocktail).

 - Empty your inbox – now is the time to do it and reach inbox zero!

-- Organise Your Photos – whether that is digital ones or processed ones, it’s a task you probably have put off because “not enough time”
+- Organise Your Photos – whether that is digital ones or processed ones, it’s a task you probably have put off because of “not enough time”.

-- Organise your wardrobe – you may not be able to donate right now, but it’ll be ready for when you can
+- Organise your wardrobe – you may not be able to donate old clothing right now, but it’ll be ready when you can.

 - Play a video game – have an old console?
 Set it up and play!